BIOL275-MSUM/BIOL275-MSUM.github.io/eda-sac-application.md

 Print the confirmation screen as a PDF, or print the confirmation email you receive as a PDF.

-Submit the PDF on D2L under the SAC Abstract assignment submission, due by Friday, March 11, 2022.
+Submit the PDF on D2L under the SAC Abstract assignment submission.